How do I get ING's additional Savings Maximiser variable rate?

 How to keep yourself safe from scams and fraud?

 Scammers can be very convincing - they can pretend to be from your bank, the government, police, charities, financial advisors, international lotteries, travel agencies and service providers, like for your electricity, internet or phone.
 They can contact you using emails, phone calls or text messages and try to get personal information about you that they can use to access your accounts.
+For more guidance, please refer to our security page.

 What do I do if I suspect I have been scammed?